rzdhop/KNX-Communication-Analyser/README.md

 ## Necessary Equipment and installation

 To run this program, you will need one PCB card (the link of ours is below) on you will put one cable from your KNX bus into it, and connect it to your computer.

-After downloading and installing the package [here on fosshub](https://www.fosshub.com/ "KNX-Communication-Analyser download"), and the KNX-Communication-Analyser launched, it will recognize if you will need to install one (or more) drivers on your Windows PC.
+After downloading and installing the package [here on fosshub](https://www.fosshub.com/ "KNX-Communication-Analyser download"), and the KNX-Communication-Analyser launched, it will recognize if you will need to install one (or more) drivers on your PC.
 The software will detect the KNX frames and will begin to read after clicking on the :arrow_forward: button, and record after clicking the :record_button: button.
 If you want to run the minimized logs mode, click on the :o: button.
 To save and exit, press Ctrl+S or push the :end: button.
 You also can pause the reading by pushing the :pause_button: button.

 ## Compatibility